 Budget and Affordability

-Let’s face it, an i9-13900K build is not going to come cheap, the processor alone is one of the most expensive CPUs out there.
+Let’s face it, an i9-13900K build is not going to come cheap; the processor alone is one of the most expensive CPUs out there.
 On top of that, the components to pair it with are also going to be high-end, including the motherboard, cooler, GPU, and PSU.
 So, it is understandable if you’re prepared to spend a good amount of money to get the best RAM for your i9-13900K.

-But, that doesn’t mean that we will completely skip the pricing factor.
+But that doesn’t mean that we will completely skip the pricing factor.
 It is still an important feature and can sway your decision in favor of or against a particular RAM.
-So, our picks for the Best i9-13900K Ram rely heavily on their pricing and how much value will they provide for the money.
+So, our picks for the Best i9-13900K Ram rely heavily on their pricing and how much value they will provide for the money.

 Transfer Rate and Timing Latency